tapjs/tapjs/docs/src/content/docs/coverage/coverage-map/index.md

 If you specify a `--coverage-map=<file>` option, then you can be very precise about _which_ files under test should be covered by a specific test.

-A coverage map is a Node.js module that expors a single function.
+A coverage map is a Node.js module that exports a single function.
 This function takes a test file as an argument, and returns a single filename or an array of program files that should be covered by that test.